AJ-DIZON/ethAvax3/README.md

 1. To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website: https://remix.ethereum.org/.

-2. Upload the file you downloaded into the website and compile.
+2. Clone the repository into the website and compile.
 Make sure the compiler is 8.20.

 3. Once compiled, you can deploy and use the contract.